Head and Brain Injury Claims Solicitors

-A closed head injury is an injury to the brain that happens without the skull being fractured.
+A closed head injury is a traumatic brain injury that happens without the skull being fractured.
 Instead, a closed head injury is usually caused as the result of trauma to the brain.
 Typically they are caused as the result of a blow to the head or a violent, sudden, action that causes the brain to shake inside the skull.

-Closed head injuries can be a very serious injury and the effects long-lasting.
-Serious injuries as a result of these type of brain injuries may include permanent disability and mental impairment.
+Closed head injuries can be very serious injury and the effects long-lasting.
+Serious injuries as a result of these types of brain injuries may include brain damage, permanent disability and mental impairment.

 Is there a time limit to claim compensation?